-In this section we will report on the quality of the services we provide, by reviewing progress against indicators for quality improvement, and feedback from sources such as service user and staff surveys.
+In this section we report on the quality of the services we provide, by reviewing progress against indicators for quality improvement, including the NHS Improvement Single Oversight Framework, performance against contracts with local commissioners, statutory and mandatory training, staff sickness absence and staff survey results.

-We have included three key measures for each of the quality domains (safety, service user experience and clinical effectiveness) that we know are meaningful to our staff, our Council of Governors, commissioners and partners.
+We have reviewed the information we include in this section to remove duplication and less relevant data compared to previous quality accounts.
+We have included key measures for each of the quality domains (safety, service user experience and clinical effectiveness) that we know are meaningful to our staff, our Council of Governors, commissioners and partners.